OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Series.BubbleSizes.md

 ---
-title: Series.BubbleSizes Property (PowerPoint)
+title: Series.BubbleSizes property (PowerPoint)
 keywords: vbapp10.chm67200
 f1_keywords:
 - vbapp10.chm67200
-ms.prod: powerpoint
 api_name:
 - PowerPoint.Series.BubbleSizes
 ms.assetid: c4be04b4-fb9c-1301-a5cb-e16528a97903
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Series.BubbleSizes Property (PowerPoint)
+# Series.BubbleSizes property (PowerPoint)

 Returns or sets a string that refers to the worksheet cells that contain the x-value, y-value, and size data for the bubble chart.
 Read/write **Variant**.

 ## Syntax

- _expression_. `BubbleSizes`
+_expression_.**BubbleSizes**

 _expression_ A variable that represents a '[Series](PowerPoint.Series.md)' object.

 ## Remarks